Social Media Intermediate Updated 2026-03-22

 What is LinkedIn Ads?

-LinkedIn Ads is LinkedIn's advertising platform that lets businesses target professionals by job title, company size, industry, and seniority — making it the go-to paid channel for B2B marketing.
+LinkedIn Ads is LinkedIn's advertising platform that lets businesses target professionals by job title, company size, industry, and seniority.
+Making it.

 What Are LinkedIn Ads?